Buying Property in Turkey | Foreigners' Guide

 - Lawyer-prepared contracts

-See our handpicked commercial & residential deals in prime locations with excellent rental yields and capital growth potential.
+See our handpicked commercial and residential deals in prime locations with excellent rental yields and capital growth potential.

 Can any foreigner buy a property in Turkey?